Roohparvar/C-Game-Projects-for-Students/README.md

 ---

+## 2. Tic-Tac-Toe Game

+Tic-Tac-Toe is a two-player game where each player tries to get three of their marks in a row, either horizontally, vertically, or diagonally.

+---

 ## Contributing

 Feel free to fork this repository and submit pull requests to add new features, fix bugs, or improve the code!